Operations Research with Engineering

 Research Credits

-Students must complete at least 24.0 research credits.
+Students must complete at least 24 research credits.
 The student's faculty adviser and the doctoral thesis committee must approve the student's program of study and the topic for the thesis.

 Qualifying Examination Process and Thesis Proposal

 Upon completion of the appropriate core coursework, students must pass Qualifying Exams I (written, over four courses) and II (oral, consisting of a report and research presentation) to become a candidate for the PhD, ORWE specialty.
-Qualifying Exam I is generally taken no later than three semesters after entry into the PhD program, and Qualifying Exam II follows no more than two semesters after having passed Qualifying Exam I. The proposal defense should be completed within ten months of passing Qualifying Exam II.
+Qualifying Exam I is generally taken no later than three semesters after entry into the PhD program, and Qualifying Exam II follows no more than two semesters after passing Qualifying Exam I. The proposal defense should be completed within ten months of passing Qualifying Exam II.

 Transfer Credits

-Students may transfer up to 24.0 credits of graduate-level coursework from other institutions toward the PhD degree subject to the restriction that those courses must not have been used as credit toward a Bachelor's degree.
+Students may transfer up to 24 credits of graduate-level coursework from other institutions toward the PhD degree subject to the restriction that those courses must not have been used as credit toward a bachelor's degree.
 The student must have achieved a grade of B or better in all graduate transfer courses and the transfer must be approved by the student's doctoral thesis committee and the Director of the ORWE program.

 Although most doctoral students will only be allowed to transfer up to 24 credits, with approval from the student’s doctoral committee, exceptions may be made to allow students who have earned a specialized thesis-based master’s degree in operations research or other closely related field from another university to transfer up to 36 credits in recognition of the degree.
 Students should consult with their academic advisors and ORWE director for details.